-Topic and ref Summary of fproposals Summary of feedback Tentative decisions Classification of interest and dividend cash flows A34.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions AP21C Statement of cash flows that would enhance comparability between entities.
+Classification of interest and dividend cash flows A34.
 The Exposure Draft also proposed reducing the presentation alternatives currently permitted by IAS 7 and requiring that, in the statement of cash flows, an entity classifies interest and dividend cash flows as shown in the table.
 Classification of interest and dividend cash flows B37.
 The main concern of those that did not agree was the lack of alignment between the statement of cash flows and the statement of profit or loss, which was also raised as a concern by some fieldwork participants.
 B38.
 Some respondents requested a comprehensive review of IAS 7 Statement of Cash Flows.
-Classification of interest and dividend cash flows Confirmed proposals C49.
-The Board tentatively confirmed proposals relating to the classification of interest paid and dividend cash flows for entities other than those for which investing and financing are main business activities.
+Classification of interest and dividend cash flows Confirmed proposals C57.
+The IASB tentatively confirmed proposals relating to the classification of interest paid and dividend cash flows for entities other than those for which investing and financing are main business activities.
 Accordingly, interest and dividends paid would be classified as financing activities, and dividends received would be classified as investing activities.
-Cash flow item Most entities Specified entities 9 C50.
-The Board will discuss the classification of interest received at a future Board meeting.
-Interest Financing Accounting policy choice, Interest received Investing possible location depends on the Dividends received Investing classification of the related income and expenses in the statement of profit or loss Dividends paid] Financing ent to paragra t, the proposed aph 18(b) of IAS 7, aphs 33A and 34A-
+Cash flow item Most entities Specified entities 9 C58.
+The IASB will discuss the classification of interest received at a future IASB meeting.
+Interest paid Financing Accounting policy choice, possible location depends on the classification of the related income and expenses in the statement of profit or loss Interest received Investing Dividends received Investing Dividends paid